Other Stamp Duty refunds

 Residential Development Stamp Duty Refund Scheme

 You may qualify for a refund under this Scheme.
-For more information, see Residential Development Stamp Duty Refund Scheme.
+For further information, please see Residential Development Stamp Duty Refund Scheme.

 Next: How do you claim a refund?